pyTooling/pyTooling/doc/MetaClasses.rst

 ExtendedType
 ############

-The new meta-class :py:class:`~pyTooling.MetaClasses.ExtendedType` allows to implement :ref:`singletons <META/Singleton>`,
+The new meta-class :class:`~pyTooling.MetaClasses.ExtendedType` allows to implement :ref:`singletons <META/Singleton>`,
 :ref:`slotted types <META/Slotted>` and combinations thereof.

 Since Python 3, meta-classes are applied in a class definition by adding a named parameter called ``metaclass`` to the